asmodz/ganjax/README.md

-Hobby 16-bit OS written in LLVM/Clang
+Hobby 16-bit OS written in C with OW